-\${RTEMS_ROOT}/contrib/
+\${RTEMS\ROOT}/contrib/

 This directory contains contributed support software.
-Currently this directory contains the RPM specifications for cross-compilers hosted on GNU/Linux that target Cygwin and Solaris.
-The cross-compilers produced using these specifications are then used in a Canadian cross build procedure to produce the Cygwin and Solaris hosted RTEMS toolsets on a GNU/Linux host.
-This directory will not be discussed further in this document.
+Currently this directory contains the RPM specifications for cross-compilers hosted on GNU/Linux that target various operating systems including MinGW, Cygwin, FreeBSD, and Solaris.
+The cross-compilers produced using these specifications are then used in a Canadian cross build procedure to produce the various RTEMS toolsets on a GNU/Linux host.